 Special Edition Bitter Sweet Soft BERNAT MILLET

-Millet focuses his gaze on everyday life, on a story of the intimate, where a strong sense of togetherness arises based on the pillar of the family, which sustains fields whose inhabitants live their lives in a waiting rhythm.
-In this way, the Saharawi people reinforce their identity, forging, day by day, through their values, a sense of belonging, trying to blur the scars that furrow their souls, giving way to a crack through which a small path opens. light.
+Bitter sweet soft focuses on the daily life in the refugee camps, where a strong sense of unity arises based on the pillar of the family.
+In this way, the Saharawi people reinforce their identity, forging, day by day, through their values, a feeling of belonging, trying to blur the scars that mark their lives.

-Format: Sewing + hard cover lined with beige fabric with engraved titles
+Format: Sewed + hardcover lined with beige fabric with engraved titles

 Edition: First edition

 Photographs: Bernat Millet

 Special edition of 10 copies of the book that includes an original 20 x 25 photograph on Hahnemühle paper numbered and signed by the author.
 You can choose between the images of the project.
 Once the purchase is made, we will send you an email so you can confirm the image you want.